kiranvodrahalli/kiranvodrahalli.github.io/about/index.md

 ### News

 I graduated with my Ph.D. from the Computer Science Department at Columbia University in June 2022!
-I will be joining Google Brain as a Research Scientist in Fall 2022.
+I have joined Google Brain as a Research Scientist in Fall 2022.

 <!-- TODO FOR LATER?